Venue Address: 301 W. 46th St. - New York, NY

 Reviews / Info:

--Setlists during these performances likely include Self-Titled and Strange Days album tracks.
+-Setlists during these performances include Self-Titled and Strange Days album tracks.

 -Jim Morrison experiments with improvised poetry during longer songs.

--The Doors perform on the Clay Cole Show on June 13th.
+-The Doors film a performance at WPIX Studios for the Clay Cole Show on June 13th.

 -Jimi Hendrix attends The Doors performance on June 14th.

--The Doors perform on Disc-O-Teen on June 15th.
+-The Doors perform live on Disc-O-Teen on June 15th.

 "Lilian wanted us to go to the 'The Scene' disco that was the all the rage in New York, particularly for those involved in the Pop scene.
 She also wanted me to meet a female 'Pop' photographer called Lyn Eastman.
 Lilian thought that Lyn and I, both being photographers, both involved in the Pop scene were bound to hit it off so she made a date for us to meet at the disco.
 On the way to 'The Scene' with Lily and Lilian, I learned that Lyn Eastman was the daughter of George Eastman, the Eastman-Kodak magnate which for some reason made me feel anxious.
 Perhaps it wasn't so surprising - I was on my way to a blind date with a girl who was not only conspicuous as a photographer in the biggest arena of all, but she possessed a family name that was synonymous with photography.